jtschoonhoven/react-animated-components/README.md

 #### iterations [number | "infinite"]

-The number of times to loop the animation.
+The number of times to loop the animation, or "infinite".

+#### onComplete [() => void]

+Callback function, called when animation is complete.
+Useful for garbage collecting components that have exited, or for composing complex chains of effects.